DanishNaeem549/Python-and-ML-playlist/README.md

-# 🐍 Complete Python Programming Playlist
+# 🐍 Complete Python Programming and ML Playlist

 > A beginner to intermediate Python programming repository covering all the essential concepts with examples, practice programs, and mini-projects.